 Religious Education and Collective Worship

 Children acquiring knowledge of religion, exploring and reflecting on human experience, as well as developing sensitive attitudes will achieve this.
 Children will be encouraged to develop sensitive attitudes towards others.
-We follow the guidelines produced by Dorset SACRE.
+We follow the Discovery RE scheme.